mikependon/RepoDB/Docs/pages/connectionoperations.rst

 Below are the parameters:

-- **where/whereOrPrimaryKey**: an expression to used when deleting a record.
-When set to `null` it deletes all the data from the database.
+- **where**: The query expression or primary key value to be used by this operation.
+When is set to `NULL`, it deletes all the data from the database.
 - **commandTimeout (optional)**: the command timeout in seconds to be used when executing the query in the database.
 - **transaction (optional)**: the transaction object to be used when deleting a data.
 - **trace (optional)**: the trace object to be used by this operation.